 The Missing Piece by Miguel Zenon: PRISM Quartet, Melissa Aldana, and Terell Stafford

 Favor by Terell Stafford (arr.
 St. Clair): PRISM Quartet, Melissa Aldana, and Terell Stafford

-This program is made possible with generous support from the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature, the National Endowment for the Arts, and the Alice M. Ditson Fund of Columbia University.
+This program is made possible with generous support from the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature, and the Alice M. Ditson Fund of Columbia University.

 DiMenna Center for Classical Music